 Reconciliation is self explanatory.
 An example of a couple determining to dismiss a divorce case for another reason can be an issue with heath insurance.
 Assume for the sake of discussion that a child born of the marriage, or even one of the spouses, has a health condition.
 The existing coverage is highly beneficial to the spouse with the medical condition.
 Even though that individual will be able to obtain some type of coverage after a divorce, it will not be the same quality as what exists at this time.
 Therefore, at least for the time being, the parties desire to maintain the status quo.

 Reconciliation and Stopping Child Support

 If reconciliation is the underpinning reason for ending a divorce case, the parties can file with the court a joint motion to dismiss the case.
 The joint motion would include a provision asking the court to dismiss any existing child support order.
 In addition, if there is a child support arrearage, the motion is likely to contain a provision asking the court to waive the arrearage.

 Upon receipt of the motion, the court enters an order dismissing the case.
 Everything is dismissed, including any temporary order for child support.

 Replacing a Divorce Case with One for Legal Separation

 In those states that permit legal separation, the parties may decided to dismiss a divorce case and substitute it with one for legal separation. if that is the case, depending on the law in a particular state, the parties can seek to have the child support order maintained and made a part of the legal separation proceedings.
 The parties can specifically include in their motion the desire to maintain an existing child support order in a substituted legal separation case, preventing the dismissal of an existing child support order.

 Hire an Experienced Divorce Attorney

-An experienced divorce lawyer can best assist you in dealing with the dismissal of a divorce case and the continuance of a child support order.
+An experienced divorce lawyer can assist you in dealing with the dismissal of a divorce case and the continuance of a child support order.
 As a matter of practice, a divorce attorney does not charge lawyer fees for an initial consultation.